Taqi ad-Din Muhammad ibn Ma'ruf: Rise of clock use in the Ottoman Empire

 Before the sixteenth century European mechanical clocks were not in high demand.
 This lack of demand was brought on by the extremely high prices and the lack of preciseness needed by the population who had to calculate when they would have to have the prayer.
 The use of hourglasses, water clocks, and sundials was more than enough to meet their needs.

 It was not until around 1547 that the Ottomans started creating a high demand for them.
 Initially, it was started by the gifts brought by the Austrians but this would end up starting a market for the clocks.
 European clockmakers began to create clocks designed to the tastes and needs of the Ottoman people.
 They did this by showing both the phases of the moon and by utilizing Ottoman numbers.

 Taqī al-Dīn's work

 Due to this high demand for mechanical clocks, Taqī al-Dīn was asked by the Grand Vizier to create a clock that would show exactly when the call to prayer was.
-This would lead him to write his first book on the construction of mechanical clocks called, "al-Kawakib al-Durriya fi Bengamat al-Dawriyya" in 1563 A.D. which he used throughout his research at the short-lived observatory.
+This would lead him to write his first book on the construction of mechanical clocks called, "al-Kawakib al-Durriya fi Bengamat al-Dawriyya" (The Brightest Stars for the Construction of Mechanical Clocks) in 1563 A.D. which he used throughout his research at the short-lived observatory.
 He believed that it would be advantageous to bring a "true hermetic and distilled perception of the motion of the heavenly bodies."
 In order to get a better understanding of how clocks ran Taqī al-Dīn took the time to gain knowledge from many European clock makers as well as going into the treasury of Semiz Ali Pasha and learning anything he could from the many clocks he owned.